Value Proposition Canvas – Definition, Example & Template

 The wind in my hair – I want to enjoy driving

-Love for a brand – I have a Holden tattoo
+Love of a brand – I have a Holden tattoo

-Childhood dreams – I always wanted to have a red convertible
+Childhood dreams – I’ve always wanted a red convertible

 Stress relief – parallel parking always makes me nervous